 Multi-channel design allows the designer to nominate a single schematic sheet, or a tree of sheets, to be repeated – effectively stamping out this section of the design multiple times.
-Manual copying and pasting is not required since the software manages the stamping-out process, while the designer simply defines the annotation method used to identify the repeated components.
+Manual copying and pasting are not required since the software manages the stamping-out process, while the designer simply defines the annotation method used to identify the repeated components.

-In Altium Designer multi-channel designs, the ability to replace a base component with a completely different component is supported for a selected variant.
+In Altium Designer, multi-channel designs, the ability to replace a base component with a completely different component is supported for a selected variant.

 In terms of channels: